adelansari/github-testing/README.md

 1. Create a new branch: `git checkout -b dark-branch`

+### Creating a team in github

-#This is a group task done for software development course.
+- This is a group task done for software development course.
+- Adel made some changes